SciFiDryer/ModbusMechanic/docs/index.md

 - Coils - Single bit values that can be changed with a write.
 Also similar to boolean values.
 - Inputs - 16 bit values that are read only.
 - Holding - 16 bit values that are read/write.
+Some devices use an offset in their register numbering.
+Offset devices start labeling their registers at address 1.
+The actual register used in the register field of the packet is 1 lower.
+For devices that use an offset, subtract 1 from the register address, as Modbus Mechanic uses addressing starting from 0.

 #### Quantity
 Each 16 bit register is called a word.
 Some data types are longer than 16 bits, such as a float value.
 Modbus supports this by combining multiple registers.
 The length field is used to specify how many registers the read should be in 16 bit words.

+#### Data interpretation
+To read a Float, 16 Bit Integer, or 32 Bit Integer, use the appropriate radio buttons.
+The custom radio button is for reading raw words of data in hexidecimal format.
+The ASCII radio button interprets the recieved data as ASCII characters.
+You must specify length when reading ASCII.